 According to the 2016 UBS Global Housing Bubble Index, Stockholm is the third most overvalued property market in the world, behind London and Vancouver.
 Over the last four quarters Stockholm rose most in the UBS real estate bubble index, in Europe.

 “Over the last 12 years, the real house price level in Stockholm has doubled,” said UBS.
 “The pace of growth accelerated in the last two years as growth rates stood near 15%.”

-“Valuations on both the asset markets and the housing market in particular are unusually high at present," noted the Riksbank.
+Riksbank, Sweden’s central bank, takes a similar view: “Valuations on both the asset markets and the housing market in particular are unusually high at present," noted the Riksbank.
 "This means that the probability of a fall in prices is elevated.
-Together with increasing indebtedness in the household sector, this has made households, the financial institutions and the financial system as a whole more vulnerable.
+Together with increasing indebtedness in the household sector, this has made households, financial institutions and the financial system as a whole more vulnerable.
 In the event of a serious economic shock, the consequences for the Swedish economy could be great.”

-Yet even though the Riksbank itself worries that Sweden may be in an unsustainable housing bubble, the Riksbank continues to slash its policy rate, now at -0.5%, driving up house prices further by making money cheap to borrow.
+Yet despite the worries, the Riksbankcontinues to holdits policy rate at -0.5%, driving up house prices further by making money cheap to borrow.

 Sweden’s present house price boom started in mid-1990s, after the recovery from a financial crisis caused by a previous housing boom.
 From 1996 to 2007, the Greater Stockholm house price index soared 217% (119% inflation-adjusted).
 House prices rose 236% (185% inflation-adjusted) in Greater Malmo, and 202% (156% inflation-adjusted) in Greater Gothenburg.
 In five of Sweden’s eight regions, house prices doubled.